dotnet/docs/docs/core/extensions/best-practices-for-developing-world-ready-apps.md

     - In the globalization section of a _Web.config_ file.
 This file is external to the ASP.NET application.
 For more information, see [\<globalization> element](/previous-versions/dotnet/netframework-4.0/hy4kkhe0(v=vs.100)).
     - In a page directive.
 Note that, when an application is in a page, the file has already been read.
 Therefore, it is too late to specify fileEncoding and requestEncoding.
 Only `uiCulture`, `culture`, and `responseEncoding` can be specified in a page directive.
     - Programmatically in application code.
 This setting can vary per request.
-As with a page directive, by the time the application's code is reached, it is too late to specify fileEncoding and requestEncoding.
+As with a page directive, by the time the application's code is reached, it is too late to specify `fileEncoding` and `requestEncoding`.
 Only `uiCulture`, `culture`, and `responseEncoding` can be specified in the application code.

 1. Note that the uiCulture value can be set to the browser accept language.